-Evergreen forests, broad sandy beaches, clean air, the magnificent Pacific Ocean and a lake at its back door – Lincoln City has it all.
-Folks from around the country and the world return year after year to soak up the Lincoln City experience.
-In addition to its popularity as a tourist destination, Lincoln City has several other claims to fame:
+Evergreen forests, seven miles of broad sandy beaches, clean air, the magnificent Pacific Ocean and an expansive lake at its back door – Welcome to Lincoln City, on the Central Oregon Coast.
+Folks from around the country and the world have been coming to Lincoln City for years, and return time and time again to soak up the Lincoln City experience.

 The first approach of Europeans to the Pacific Northwest was by sea.
 During the eighteenth century Spain, Portugal, England and France explored the Pacific Coast looking for natural resources and a Northwest Passage through the continent.
 As early as 1572 Sir Francis Drake explored the area, naming it New Albion.
 Contact with Native Americans remained undocumented until 1788, when Robert Haswell, Captain Robert Gray’s first mate, wrote in the ship’s log of an encounter with two native men in a canoe near the mouth of the Salmon River.